ultrafez/switcherduino-jsonrpc/README.md

 ## Configuration

 TODO.
-The only configuration necessary is the serial settings.
+The only configuration necessary are the serial port settings and the HTTP port to listen on.

-## API
+## JSON-RPC API

+The API root is available at `/api`.
 A single JSON-RPC method is available.

 ### `transmit`